Guest post: Overshooting 2C risks rapid and unstoppable sea level rise from Antarctica

 CDR – also known as negative emissions – encompasses a range of measures to remove CO2 from the atmosphere and store it underground.
 It is often put forward as a way to offset emissions should these continue past the allowable limits for the 1.5-2C Paris goals.

-Many of these techniques remain unproven, but our study optimistically assumes they could rapidly bring CO2 levels down to pre-industrial levels (about 250ppm) within a few centuries.
+Many of these techniques remain unproven, but our study optimistically assumes they could rapidly bring CO2 levels down to pre-industrial levels (about 280ppm) within a few centuries.

 Using the moderate warming scenario of 3C, we assess the impact of CDR at points in time ranging from 2030 to 2200.
 We find that starting CDR at any point after 2060 does not appreciably slow ice sheet loss, with every decade of delay causing an additional jump in sea level rise.